 7 tech tools every administrative assistant should use

-Manage social media: HootSuite
+Manage social media: Hootsuite

-WhenIsGood has been a mainstay of assistants for some time now, and even though the design leaves a lot to be desired, it still gets the job done.
+WhenIsGood has been a mainstay of assistants for some time now, and even though the design leaves a lot to be desired, it gets the job done.
 Planning a meeting with dozens of executives and board members can be nearly impossible when you don't have access to everyone's availability.

-With WhenIsGood, you create a free account and then select potential meeting times that work for your executive; you can choose as many or as few choices as possible.
+With WhenIsGood, you create a free account and then select potential meeting times that work for your executive; you can choose as many or as few as you need.
 Then, you email a link from WhenIsGood to all invitees.
-When they click the link, they'll see the availability you've selected, and click on the times and days that work for them.
-Once everyone has responded (which you can easily track) you can visit your results page and see which times worked for the most people.
+When they click the link, they'll see the availability you've selected and click on the times and days that work for them.
+Once everyone has responded (which you can easily track), you can visit your results page to see which times work for the most people.

-Start to finish, When is Good is a timesaver and a major stress saver when it comes to scheduling meetings with busy professionals, and it's totally free.
+WhenIsGood is a major timesaver and stress-reliever when it comes to scheduling meetings with busy professionals, and it's totally free.